-1 Kroll's activation website is only compatible with the current version or one version earlier of Chrome, Firefox, Safari and Edge.
+3 Kroll's activation website is only compatible with the current version or one version earlier of Chrome, Firefox, Safari and Edge.
 To receive credit services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.

-- 1. Full name (including middle initial as well as Jr., Sr., II, III, etc.); - 2.
-Social Security number; - 3.
+- 2. Social Security number; - 3.
 Date of birth; - 4.
 Addresses for the prior two to five years; - 5.
 Proof of current address, such as a current utility bill or telephone bill; - 6.
 A legible photocopy of a government-issued identification card (state driver's license or ID card, etc.); and - 7.
 A copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft if they are a victim of identity theft.